npazarkoskiktmk/skyscrapers_tailwind/README.md

 # Prerequisites:
 npm

-# HOw to run the project
+# How to run the project
 * git clone the project
 * run npm install -g live-server
 * run npm install